-- The Cooperative Institute for Research in Environmental Sciences (CIRES) program (University of Colorado, Boulder) offers workshops for scientists interested in learning more about K-12 education: Scientific Inquiry in the K-12 Classroom (more info) .
+- The Cooperative Institute for Research in Environmental Sciences (CIRES) program (University of Colorado, Boulder) offers workshops for scientists interested in learning more about K-12 education: Scientific Inquiry in the K-12 Classroom ( This site may be offline. ) .

 Join/Support Organizations that Support Teachers

 There are many national organizations that support science teachers.
 Often a membership to these organizations includes a journal or other mailing dealing with current issues of science education, as well as connections to other faculty across the nation who are involved in science education programs.
 These organizations provide ideas, inspiration and support for science teachers, science educators and scientists interested in education.
 In addition, many states have local or regional science teacher or earth science teacher associations.

 - National Association of Geoscience Teachers (NAGT)

 - The National Science Education Standards (NRC, 1996 ) recommend reforms in science education from teacher preparation through science content.
 In particular, standards for the professional development of teachers are included (Chapter 4) and call for scientists to be active and involved in this process.

 - AAAS/NSTA Project 2061 Benchmarks for Science Literacy

 - NSTA, 2003, NSTA Teacher Preparation Standards, 2003 (pdf download) (more info)